-The first part of this annual report looked at the size of the routing table and looked at some projections of its growth for both IPv4 and IPv6.
+The first part of this annual report on BGP for the year 2024 looked at the size of the routing table and some projections of table growth for both IPv4 and IPv6.
 However, the scalability of BGP as the Internet's routing protocol is not just dependant on the number of prefixes carried in the routing table.
 BGP protocol behaviour in the form of dynamic routing updates are also part of this story.
 If the update rate of BGP is growing faster than we can deploy processing capability to match, then the routing system will lose coherence, and at that point the network will head into periods of instability.
 This report looks at the profile of BGP updates across 2023 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.